redpanda-data/connect/website/docs/components/processors/xml.md

 ### `cast`

 Whether to try to cast values that are numbers and booleans to the right type.
-Default: false - all values are strings.
+Default: all values are strings.

 Type: `bool`